alexkrohn/AmargosaVoleTutorials/ngsAdmix_tutorial.md

 ![](Figures/unnamed-chunk-8-1.png)

 From here you can customize the plot in a variety of ways.
-You should move the various barplot columns into an order that makes sense for you (maybe based on geography, or levels of admixture).
+For example, you can move the various barplot columns into an order that makes sense for you (maybe based on geography, or levels of admixture).
 I could write a silly function to do this, but it seems like the easiest way may just be to manipulate the original barplot with a bunch of vectors.
 Here I shift the marsh order to go from North to South, change the colors and increase the font size:

 ``` r
 geolocated <- admix[, c(6:13, 1:3, 14:17, 18:24, 25:28, 29:31,